davidcole1340/ext-php-rs/guide/src/macros/index.md

 - [`php_const`] - Used to export a Rust constant to PHP as a global constant.
 - [`php_extern`] - Attribute used to annotate `extern` blocks which are deemed as PHP functions.
+- [`php`] - Used to modify the default behavior of the above macros.
+This is a generic attribute that can be used on most of the above macros.

 [`php_module`]: ./module.md
 [`php_function`]: ./function.md